 Next Lesson: Kingdom Plantae

-The transcript is provided for your convenience
+The transcript is provided for your convenience.

+But fungi have cell walls made of chitin, while plant cells walls are made of cellulose.
 One of the differences that set fungi apart from plants is that their cell walls were composed of something completely different.

 A fruit body such as mushroom or mold is formed where spores are created and released to begin new colonies.
 When you think about a plant and how it produces a fruit and that’s where the seeds are that carries on life and it’s kind of the same thing, except fungi in plants are not the same kingdom.

 Something to remember is that slime molds and water mold, even though they are mold are not grouped with true fungi.
-They used to be, but they are no longer considered true fungi, because they just don’t fit into this kingdom.
+They used to be, but they are no longer considered true fungi because they just don’t fit into this kingdom.
 Even if you see the word mold, that doesn’t mean that it’s definitely something that fits into kingdom fungi.

 It could be something positive, where they’re both getting something out of it or it could be something negative, where the fungus growing on that plant, animal or other fungus is causing a problem.
 For instance, on certain rice plants, if the fungus grows on it, it can cause a disease that causes all those crops to go bad and not be good for consumption anymore.

 It can be a bad relationship or it can just be something neutral, or it can be something that’s helpful for both the plant, animal or fungus and the fungus that is growing on one of those things.
-A fungus doesn’t always have to be a symbiotic, it could just grow in soil or in dead matter or by itself.
+A fungus doesn’t always have to be symbiotic, it could just grow in soil or in a dead matter or by itself.
 Fungi uses can include an essential role in decomposition.
-A fungi grow on dead matter, they’re going to help decompose that dead matter.
+Fungi grow on dead matter, they’re going to help decompose that dead matter.
 It could be a direct source of food.

 Fungi can be used as a leavening agent for bread, that’s a yeast, fermentation such as in wine, beer and soy sauce and that would be yeast again.
-Antibiotics, enzymes and detergents, biological pesticides, that could kill certain weeds and then remember fungi has a lot of uses, but it can be toxic.
+Antibiotics, enzymes and detergents, biological pesticides, that could kill certain weeds and then remember fungi have a lot of uses, but it can be toxic.